rjaros/kvision-realworld-example-app/README.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

 # How it works

-> Describe the general architecture of your app here
+Created with [KVision](https://github.com/rjaros/kvision) and written in pure Kotlin/JS.

 # Getting started

+Make sure you have JDK 8 or higher installed.

+Run Gradle build with `./gradlew` / `gradlew.bat` command.

 ## Gradle Tasks
-Whenever you want to produce a minified "production" version of your code pass in `-Pproduction=true` or `-Pprod=true` to your build command.
-### Resource Processing
-* generatePotFile - Generates a `src/main/resources/i18n/messages.pot` translation template file.

 ### Running
-* run - Starts a webpack dev server on port 3000.
+* `./gradlew -t run` - Starts a webpack dev server on port 3000.
+Open http://localhost:3000 in a browser.

 ### Packaging
-* browserWebpack - Bundles the compiled js files into `build/distributions`
-* zip - Packages a zip archive with all required files into `build/libs/*.zip`
+* `./gradlew -Pprod=true zip` - Packages a minified production version in a zip archive with all required files into `build/libs/*.zip`.

+### Testing
+* `./gradlew test` - Run unit tests defined in `src/test/kotlin` source files.
+Test reports are generated into `build/reports/tests/test`.